Self-Portrait (Rubens, London)

 Self-Portrait is a 1623 self-portrait in oils on canvas by Peter Paul Rubens, signed and dated by the artist.
-He produced it to send to Charles Prince of Wales (the future Charles I) and it is still in the Royal Collection.
-In 2016 it was included in a exhibition on reuniting Charles I's art collection at the Royal Academy of Arts in London.
+He produced it to send to the Prince of Wales (the future Charles I, King of England, Scots, and Ireland) and it is still in the Royal Collection.
+In 2016 it was included in an exhibition on reuniting Charles I's art collection at the Royal Academy of Arts in London, it shows the artist wearing a hat.